|

 The late

-the poachers, who have been known to kill an entire family of
+back at the poachers, who have been known to kill and entire

-30 gorillas to be able to capture just two babies for a European
+family of 30 gorillas to be able to capture two babies

 |